aManNamedTed/arduino/passwordSequence/readme.md

 All I wanted to do tonight was play around with the lcd screen and practice reading resistors and yet, it's 2:38AM and I'm writing this so... that's a thing.

-After I got the screen running, I started playing around with buttons and then this happened.
+After I got the screen running, I started playing around with buttons and this happened.
 Maybe when I get some MOSFETs and prettier buttons I'll spend less time having fun with 12V stuffs.